-Enabled: This button has 3 settings: Enabled, Skipping and Disabled, I normally use enabled.
+Enabled: This button has 3 settings: Enabled, Ignored and Enable.

 Enabled: In this mode, the motion will be monitored and if motion is detected that meets all criteria you have selected below, then the Motion Detector will allow the video source to continue to the next module in the chain.

-Skipping / Not Skipping: In the top right you will see the current picture of the camera and under it, you will see words “Skipping” or “Not Skipping”.
-The words can be a bit misleading, I think of it like a switch.
-Skipping means it is closed (i.e. been triggered) and the chain is continuing.
-“Not Skipping” means this module hasn’t triggered and currently the chain is stopped here.
+Triggered / Not triggered: In the top right you will see the current picture of the camera and under it, you will see words “Triggered” or “Not triggered”.
+Triggered means it is closed (i.e. been triggered) and the chain is continuing.
+“Not triggered” means this module hasn’t been triggered and currently the chain is stopped here.

 Disregard motion shorter than: This is the time period constant motion has to occur before the module is triggered.
-This is a good tool to filter out close up bugs by the screen, I set mine to 1-2 seconds.
+This is a good tool to filter out close up bugs by the screen.

-Sensitivity Threshold: To understand this let’s quickly recap how motion is calculated, easiest way to think of this is to think of a picture made up of small paint dots, the Motion Detector looks at the first picture and then compares it to a second picture, it then counts up all the dots that are different between the 2 pictures and compares this value to the threshold you have set.
-The sensitivity Threshold is the minimum amount of changes that should start the trigger from happening.
-This is a value you will need to change for your conditions and cameras, I set my outdoor camera at about 15 but this will change for each person.
+Sensitivity Threshold: To understand this let’s quickly recap how motion is calculated.
+The easiest way to think of this is to think of a picture made up of small paint dots, the Motion Detector looks at the first picture and then compares it to a second picture, it then counts up all the dots that are different between the 2 pictures and compares this value to the threshold you have set.
+The Sensitivity threshold is the minimum amount of changes that should start the trigger from happening.
+This is a value you will need to change for your conditions and cameras.

 Detection Method: Using the example above this is just how the two images are compared, in this case, it is the first and second image.
 Most people keep this set at Compare Adjacent Frames.